 What do you think are the major downsides to your job and radiology training in general?

 The working environment is different in Radiology compared to what you may be used to on the wards.
-Whilst there is a degree of teamwork and great camaraderie within the department, you have get used to the infrequent (but inevitable) time periods where you may be working on your own, and getting used to this takes some time.
-It is different to a ward based environment where the whole team is intrinsically working together all of the time.
+Whilst there is a degree of teamwork and great camaraderie within the department, you have to get used to the infrequent (but inevitable) time periods where you may be working on your own, and getting used to this takes some time.
+It is different from a ward-based environment where the whole team is intrinsically working together all of the time.

 What do you think are the most critical personality traits that a doctor should possess for a career in Radiology?